 Business Insider offers supporting evidence.
 Likewise, Christina McDowell, daughter of one of Belfort's business associates, accused the filmmakers of glamorizing his crimes and likely inspiring others to do the same.

-They may be right: as of mid-2014, Belfort is doing the lecture circuit in Australia, billing himself as the the Wolf of Wall Street, and still selling that ol' get-rich-quick snake oil.
+They may be right: as of mid-2014, Belfort is doing the lecture circuit in Australia and Asia, billing the sessions as "an afternoon with the real Wolf of Wall Street", and still selling that ol' get-rich-quick snake oil.

 Martin Scorsese, for his part, has in the past criticized the idea of movies telling what the audiences to think and feel, believing that Viewers Are Geniuses and can sort out their moral compass for themselves and that this movie is "not made for 14 year olds."